-He's making a way for the one to come.

-Jesus.

-The one who lives in a vastly larger reality.

-The one who invites us into the Really Real.

-If we are willing to be stripped of all we think we know.
+He is making a way for the one to come, Jesus, the one who lives in a vastly larger reality - the one who invites us into the Really Real - if we are willing to be stripped of all we think we know.

-Jesus doesn't define this Reality.

-But he does tell us what it's like.
+Jesus won't define this Reality, but he does tell us what it's like.